eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-proposal-federated-catalog-distribution/README.md

 ## Decision

-Federated Catalog will be deployable as a standalone component capable of crawling all the chosen catalogs and expose that data.
-The Tractus-Connector Helm charts will be updated to feature a new Federated Catalog deployment template.
+The Federated Catalog will be deployed as a standalone component.
+The Tractus-X EDC Connector Helm charts will be updated to feature a new Federated Catalog deployment template.
 Regarding the TargetNodeDirectory, a new extension in the FederatedCatalog will have a db/cache containing the BPNL's and Connectors' URL's of each partner a member wants the offers from.
+The member defines the BPNL's through a new API exposed by the extension.

 ## Rationale

-Considering the Federated Catalog distribution, choosing a solution that decouples it from the Control Plane (like the one used for the Data Plane) and able to be scalable will future-proof the Federated Catalog as a feature and embraces wider usage.
-Having a specific runtime incurs on additional overhead (new Helm Chart, as example) and results in additional configuration complexity.
-Also, periodical crawling results in increased remote calls over time.
-However, being decoupled from the Control Plane, this solution permits the Federated Catalog to scale independently (based on own demand).
+While a standalone component (= K8S deployment) brings a slight increase in configuration complexity, its ability to be managed and scaled independently makes up for that.

 For TargetNodeDirectory it will be set by a new extension responsible for exposing an API, where a member can input the BPNL's of the participants from which the catalogs are wanted, and then it will retrieve and store the respective Connector URL's.
 This new extension would get the data from the Discovery Service, provided a BPNL, and will be named `DiscoveryServiceRetrieverExtension`.
 This solution allows the member to choose precisely the Target Catalog Nodes that interests them, resulting in reduced network calls and latency.
 Additionally, if a Connector URL is registered (or unregistered) in the Discovery Service, the retriever will reflect it since it requests based on BPNL (which should not change) and the registered URL's will be returned.